vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 Respond: user:test bot:rose ip: (~introductions) 1 where do you live ==> I'm not from around here.
 When:Jan15'16-17:03:46 Why:~no_task.0.0.~control.21.0=MAIN
 ```
-A "start" line shows conversation initiation.
+A `start` line shows conversation initiation.
 After Start, the line contains the user name, the bot name,
 the IP address (using a default configuration).
-Then the current value of the random seed and what topic
-it ended in in parens and the volley count.
+Then the current value of the random seed and what topic it ended in in parens and the volley count.
 That completes the input side.

-The ==> indicates the
-upcoming outputs side.
+The `==>` indicates the upcoming outputs side.
 You see the startup message it issued (eg _Hello, I'm Rose._).
-Then a
-datestamp of when this was issued, followed by the CS engine version, the date stamps when build0,
+Then a datestamp of when this was issued, followed by the CS engine version, the date stamps when build0,
-build1, and build2 were created. `F:` and `P:` are specially volley markers for reconstructing
+build1, and build2 were created.

-conversations.
-And Why tells you the rule tags of the rule and possibly the reuse prior rule that
+`F:` and `P:` are specially volley markers for reconstructing conversations.
-immediately generated the output.
+And Why tells you the rule tags of the rule and possibly the reuse prior rule that immediately generated the output.
 The respond log entry shows you similar information, the only difference being that immediately
 before the `==>` is the actual input from the user.